 You Cannot Contribute to an HSA if You're Enrolled in Medicare

-According to the IRS, you cannot contribute to an HSA in any month that you are enrolled in Medicare.
+According to the IRS, you cannot contribute to an Health Savings Account (HSA) in any month that you are enrolled in Medicare.
 If you have an HSA and want to continue working beyond age 65, these are some things to consider:

 - If you have NOT filed an application for either Social Security retirement benefits or Medicare, you can continue to contribute to your HSA until you stop working.

-- If you signed up for Part A but have NOT applied for Social Security retirement benefits, you can withdraw your application for Part A. There are no penalties to do this, and you can reapply for Part A at any future date.
+- If you signed up for Medicare Part A but have NOT applied for Social Security retirement benefits, you can withdraw your application for Part A in order to continue contributing to your HSA.
+There are no penalties to do this, and you can reapply for Part A at any future date.
 Contact the Social Security Administration at 1 (800) 772-1213.